thewoodfish/Tic-Tac-Toe/readME.md

 ...
 ```

-3. **Make Network data access change**: ink! plays a pivotal role in this project.
-A user submits their DID and an application's DID to the contract to enforce data access restrictions or allowances.
+3. **Enabling Data Access Control**

+A fundamental capability of this demonstration, powered by ink!, is the ability to control data access.
+Users can submit their unique Decentralized Identifiers (DID) and an application's DID to the contract, specifying access restrictions or allowances.
+The contract processes these requests, prompting the database nodes to swiftly adapt to the requested changes, ensuring robust data access control.

 ```js
 // JavaScript Code